Clan MacAulay: In Ireland

-A branch of the MacAulays of Ardincaple settled in Co Antrim, with the leading member of the family owning the Glenarm estate for some time until it passed to the MacDougalls in 1758.
+A branch of the MacAulays of Ardincaple settled in County Antrim, with the leading member of the family owning the Glenarm estate for some time until it passed to the MacDougalls in 1758.

 Fall of the clan and loss of Ardincaple

 The power of Clan MacAulay and the fortune of the Lairds of Ardincaple diminished from the 17th century into the 18th century.
 Successive lairds were forced to divide and sell, piece by piece, the lands once governed by the clan.
 As the laird's resources dried up, their lands fell into decay, and the once expansive lands of Ardincaple shrank to only a few farms.

 By the early 1750s, even the roof of Ardincaple Castle, seat of the clan chief, had fallen in.
 The overall condition of the castle had deteriorated to such an extent that the next laird was forced to abandon it and live in nearby Laggarie.
 The bulk of the Ardincaple estate ultimately passed into the hands of John Campbell, 4th Duke of Argyll.
 The last chief of the MacAulays, Aulay MacAulay, died at High Laggarie (now encompassed by the tiny village of Rhu) landless and without an heir to succeed as chief in about 1767.
 In 1794, Lord Frederick Campbell (brother of John, 5th Duke of Argyll) supervised the draining of the marsh and bog-ridden former lands of the Lairds of Ardincaple.
 The poor state of the lands of Ardincaple before that year is illustrated in the statement by George Campbell, 8th Duke of Argyll: that much of the land could not bear the weight of a cow, and local men of the time remembered when horses would be lost in the bogholes prevalent in the area.